Henrico 4-H Junior Camp

 Age Requirements:

-• Teen Camp Counselors- Teen Camp Counselor age is 14-18 (specifically, age 14 on or before Jan.
-1, 2024, and no older than age 18 prior to Sept.
-30, 2025).
-For the 2025 camp, if a teen turned age 14 on or before Jan.
-1, 2025, they are not eligible for enrollment, neither as a camper or CIT.
+- Teen Camp Counselors- Teen Camp Counselor age is 14-18 (specifically, age 14 on or before Jan.
+1, 2025, and no older than age 18 prior to Sept.
+30, 2026).
+For the 2026 camp, if a teen turned age 14 on or before Jan.
+1, 2026, they are not eligible for enrollment, neither as a camper or CIT.
 These teens must apply in advance for a teen camp counselor position.
 Applications are available each fall around the start of the school year.
 These positions follow a competitive, selective process.
-The teen application process is currently closed for 2025.

 Payment Options